sci-hpc/scicluster/jobs/slurm_parameter.rst

 SLURM Parameter
 -----------------

-SLURM supports a multitude of different parameters.
+`SLURM <https://slurm.schedmd.com/>`_ supports a multitude of different parameters.
-This enables you to effectivly tailor your script to your need when using Sci-cluster-testing but also means that is easy to get lost and waste your time and quota.
+This enables you to effectivly tailor your script to your need when using Scicluster but also means that it is easy to be confused and waste your time and quota.

 The following parameters can be used as command line parameters with ``sbatch`` and ``srun`` or in jobscript, see :ref:`job_script_examples`.